 Compiling a list of protected players will be a slippery slope and a high mountain to climb.
 It is paramount that the protection list is manufactured with precision and attention to detail.
-There is a lot that hangs in the balance including the future and no perspective can be unvisited.
+There are a lot that hangs in the balance including the future and no perspective can be unvisited.

 Revisiting the Vegas Expansion Draft